commutinggrapes/commutinggrapes.github.io/README.md

 # Home Page

 Welcome to my personal website!
-Its purpose is to house the various things I do for others to access.
+Its purpose is to house the various things I do for your viewing pleasure.
 My interests are primarly education and mathematics althrough I enjoy a great many other (mostly academic) things.

 ## Temporary
 Here is a [link](/page2) to Page 2!